New Archaeology in Prehistory - Lecture Series 2009

-Recent Revelations about Ireland's First Settlers evening lecture series at the National Museum of Ireland – Archaeology at Kildare Street, Dublin 2.
+Recent Revelations about Ireland's First Settlers, evening lecture series at the National Museum of Ireland – Archaeology at Kildare Street, Dublin 2.

 The lecture themes were inspired by the Museum's new display of the oldest fishing traps in Ireland and recent findings from analysis of jadeitite axe heads.
 Evening lectures will start at 6pm at Kildare Street.
 Each evening there are two 30-minute lectures.
 No booking required, free admission.
 Places are allocated on a first come first served basis.